Exploring the Latent Space of CLIP-like Models Using Inter-Modal Pairs

 This work was funded by the Austrian Marshall Plan Foundation under the Marshall Plan Scholarship, the Austrian Science Fund under grant number FWF DFH 23--N, and under the Human-Interpretable Machine Learning project (funded by the State of Upper Austria).
 The project was conducted during a research visit at the MIT-IBM Watson AI Lab in Cambridge, MA.
 ASF’s research position was funded by the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie Innovative Training Network - European Industrial Doctorate grant agreement No. 956832, “Advanced machine learning for Innovative Drug Discovery”.
 Finally, we want to give special thanks to the reviewers of the VISxAI Workshop 2023.

-The data shown in this article was produced with the Amumo python package.
+The data shown in this article was produced with the Amumo python package (archived version).
 We provide notebooks to reproduce the results of CLIP, CyCLIP, and CLOOB, CLOOB ablation, and CLOOME.
 We provide the notebooks for exporting the data used in the interactive article: CLIP, CyCLIP, and CLOOB, CLOOB ablation, and CLOOME.

 Christina Humer: Conceptualization, Software, Validation, Investigation, Writing - Original Draft, Visualization.
 Elisabeth Rumetshofer: Investigation, Resources, Writing - Original Draft.
 Ana Sánchez: Investigation, Resources, Writing - Original Draft.
 Vidya Prasad: Investigation, Writing - Review & Editing.
 Günter Klambauer: Writing - Review & Editing.
 Marc Streit: Conceptualization, Writing - Review & Editing.
 Hendrik Strobelt: Conceptualization, Writing - Review & Editing.